 Dear Chair Waters and Ranking Member McHenry:

-The U.S. Chamber of Commerce appreciates the Committee holding the markup scheduled for May 12, 2021.
-We write to express our opposition to the following measures:
+The U.S. Chamber of Commerce appreciates the Committee holding the markup scheduled for July 28, 2021.
+We write to express our support for the following measures:

 Amendment in the Nature of a Substitute to H.R.
-2570, the Climate Risk Disclosure Act of 2021
+4590, the Promoting New and Diverse Depository Institutions Act of 2021

 Amendment in the Nature of a Substitute to H.R.
-3007, the “Disclosure of Tax Havens and Offshoring Act”
+4616, the Adjustable Interest Rate (LIBOR) Act 2021

 cc: Members of the House Committee on Financial Services